jakobhelton/jakobhelton.github.io/content/blog/Interview_JADES_GS_z14_0/index.md

 **Description**:

 _A team of scientists from the University of Arizona has achieved a remarkable discovery in their exploration of the Universe.
 Using advanced instruments NIRCam and MIRI -- both led at the University -- aboard NASA's James Webb Space Telescope, they identified the farthest known galaxy, JADES-GS-z14-0, existing just 300 million years after the Big Bang.
 This extraordinary finding reshapes our understanding of galaxy evolution, revealing a more intricate early Universe.
 As researchers investigate this cosmic mystery, they illuminate the profound history of the cosmos, inspiring new possibilities for the future of astronomy._

+**Producer/Cinematographer/Editor**:

+_Arlene Islas (Manager of Video Communications and Director of Broadcast at the University of Arizona)._

 **Transcript**: